Pricing

 Elite — The Most Popular Tier

-Elite is what Weave markets as its "Most Popular" plan, and it's where the patient engagement story really comes together.
-On top of everything in Pro, Elite adds:
+Elite is what Weave badges as its "Most Popular" plan,10 and it's where the patient engagement story really comes together.
+On top of everything in Pro, third-party reporting describes Elite as adding online scheduling, digital forms, and 3,000 bulk messages a month,11 and Weave's page lists the rest of the Elite layer as:

 Elite is the tier most growing practices end up on.
-Pricing isn't published, but third-party reporting puts it in the mid-300s per month per location for typical dental quotes.
+Pricing isn't published, but third-party reporting puts typical Elite quotes toward the top of the reported $279–$349+ range.7

 Ultimate — The AI + Analytics Tier

 Ultimate is the top tier, purpose-built for larger operations like multi-location groups, DSOs, and high-volume practices.
-It includes everything in Elite, plus:
+It includes everything in Elite, and Weave's page adds Call Intelligence, dental-only Practice Analytics, quarterly one-on-one training, and up to 15 VoIP phones at this tier:12

 Costs to Factor in Beyond the Monthly Plan

-The published Pro starting price is the recurring software fee.
+The published platform floor is only the recurring software fee.
 Here's what else to factor in so the first invoice doesn't surprise you.

 Setup Fee — One-Time

-Weave charges a one-time implementation fee, widely reported in the mid-hundreds of dollars (commonly reported around seven hundred fifty), that covers porting your phone numbers, configuring your phone tree, and standing up your account.
-This is a one-time cost, but it's not negotiable in most quotes we've seen.
+Weave charges a one-time implementation fee, widely reported at $750,13 that covers porting your phone numbers, configuring your phone tree, and standing up your account.

 Digital Forms Build

-If you opt into digital forms (Elite and up), the initial upload of your existing forms runs around two hundred dollars, with each subsequent form at around twenty dollars.
-For a practice with a typical intake stack (medical history, HIPAA, financial policy, consent forms), budget a few hundred dollars for the first round.
+If you opt into digital forms (Elite and up), third-party reporting puts the initial upload of your existing forms at around $200, with each subsequent form around $20.14 For a practice with a typical intake stack (medical history, HIPAA, financial policy, consent forms), budget roughly $300 for the first round.

 Additional Phones

-Five VoIP handsets are included with every plan.
-Additional Yealink phones can be added for a small monthly rental — Weave doesn't publish this rate, but historically it's been a small monthly per-phone fee.
+Five VoIP handsets are reportedly included with every plan (see above).
+Additional Yealink phones can be added for a small monthly rental — third-party reviewers put this at roughly $4 per month per phone.
 For practices with more than five workstations needing a phone, ask for the per-handset add-on rate at signup.

 Bulk Texting Allotments

-Each plan has a monthly bulk texting allotment (1,500 / 3,000 / 15,000).
-Practices that run frequent recall campaigns or seasonal promotions sometimes brush up against the Pro-tier limit.
-If you're doing more than one or two big recall blasts a month, plan for Elite or above rather than running into per-message overage charges.
+Each plan has a monthly bulk texting allotment — 1,500 on Pro, 3,000 on Elite, and 15,000 on Ultimate.15 Practices that run frequent recall campaigns or seasonal promotions sometimes brush up against the Pro-tier limit.
+If you're doing more than one or two big recall blasts a month, plan for Elite or above rather than bumping into your tier's cap.

 Hardware Refreshes